-If the University decides to apply to UKRI for either form of reduction of outputs (removal of 'minimum of one' requirement or unit circumstances), we will need to provide UKRI with data that you have disclosed about your individual circumstances, to show that the criteria have been met
+If the University decides to apply to UKRI for either form of reduction of outputs (removal of 'minimum of one' requirement or unit circumstances), we will need to provide UKRI with data that you have disclosed about your individual circumstances, to show that the criteria have been met for reducing the number of outputs.
+Please refer to paragraphs 55-65 and 68-71 of this document as well as the GOS (para.
+151-201) for more detail about reductions in outputs and what information needs to be submitted.

 Submitted data will be kept confidential to the REF team, the REF Equality and Diversity Advisory Panel, and main panel chairs.
 All these bodies are subject to confidentiality arrangements.
+The

-The REF team will destroy the submitted data about individuals' circumstances on completion of the assessment phase.
+REF team will destroy the submitted data about individuals' circumstances on completion of the assessment phase.